Nominal Recursors as Epi-Recursors: Extended Technical Report: Nominal recursors as epi-recursors

-Let $\Sigmac$ be the signature comprising the term constructors only, namely $\Sigmac = \{\vr,\lm,\ap\}$.
-Ignoring the full-fledged recursion and Barendregt convention enhancements, we see that what all the described nominal recursors have in common, which is also shared with the standard recursors over free datatypes, is that they allow one to recurse over terms using the constructors, i.e., they (1) require the intended target domain to be (at least) a $\Sigmac$-model $\MM$, and (2) ensure the existence of a function $g$ that commutes with the constructors, i.e., a morphism $g: \TTrm(\Sigmac) \ra \MM$.
-Moreover, as illustrated in \S\ref{subsec-purposeNomRec}, another aspect that the nominal recursors have in common is that, in order to make recursing over terms possible, they (1) require one to extend $\MM$ to a $\Sigmae$-model $\MM'$ for an extended signature $\Sigmae \supseteq \Sigmac$ and to verify some specific properties for $\MM'$, and (2) capitalize on the fact that $\TTrm(\Sigmae)$ is initial among all $\Sigmae$-models that satisfy the given properties---which gives a morphism $\TTrm(\Sigmae) \ra \MM'$, i.e., a function $g$ that commutes not only with the constructors but also with the other operations and relations in $\Sigmae$.
-In short, what all these recursors do is \emph{prop constructor-based recursion by extending the signature and exploiting initiality of the term model there}. \looseness=-1
+Let $\Sigmac = \{\vr,\lm,\ap\}$ be the signature comprising the constructor symbols only.
+Ignoring the full-fledged recursion and Barendregt enhancements, what all the described nominal recursors have in common, which is also shared with the standard recursors over free datatypes, is that they allow one to recurse over terms using constructors, i.e., they (1) require the intended target domain to be (at least) a $\Sigmac$-model $\MM$, and (2) ensure the existence of a function $g$ that commutes with the constructors, i.e., a morphism $g: \TTrm(\Sigmac) \ra \MM$.
+Also, as illustrated in \S\ref{subsec-purposeNomRec}, another aspect that the nominal recursors have in common is that, to make recursing over terms possible, they (1) require extending $\MM$ to a $\Sigmae$-model $\MM'$ for an extended signature $\Sigmae \supseteq \Sigmac$ and verifying certain properties for $\MM'$, and (2) capitalize on the fact that $\TTrm(\Sigmae)$ is initial among $\Sigmae$-models that satisfy these properties---which yields a morphism $\TTrm(\Sigmae) \ra \MM'$, i.e., a function $g$ that commutes not only with the constructors but also with the other operators in $\Sigmae$.
+In short, what all these recursors do is \emph{underpin constructor-based recursion by extending the signature and exploiting initiality of the term model there}. \looseness=-1